-The treatment of primary (AL) amyloidosis is usually chemotherapy.
+The treatment of AL (historically known as primary) amyloidosis is usually chemotherapy.
 Decisions about treatment are individualized for each patient depending on degree of involvement, eligibility for certain protocols and patient wishes.

 For a number of years melphalan (also known as alkeran), a type of chemotherapy, has been the treatment of choice.
 It is given intravenously or in pill form.
-Intravenous melphalan followed by a stem cell transplant of the patient’s own (“autologous”), previously collected bone marrow stem cells is recommended for some patients.
+Intravenous melphalan followed by a stem cell transplant of the patient’s own (“autologous”), previously collected peripheral blood stem cells is recommended for some patients.
 Stem cells are cells in the bone marrow from which all blood cells develop.
-This treatment aims to eliminate the faulty plasma cells which make the amyloid light chains.
-This will help to recreate a healthy bone marrow and hopefully stop further production of the amyloid protein.
-This aggressive therapy is part of several ongoing clinical trials within the Amyloid Program at Boston Medical Center.
+This treatment aims to eliminate the faulty plasma cells which make the amyloidogenic light chains.
+This will help to recreate a healthy bone marrow and hopefully stop further production of the amyloidogenic light chain protein.
+This aggressive therapy is part of an ongoing clinical trial within the Amyloidosis Center at Boston Medical Center.
 Previous treatment with the pill form of melphalan does not necessarily make a patient ineligible for other treatments.

 Melphalan in pill form alone or in combination with the steroid dexamethasone, may be recommended for some patients, and is also effective.

-Newer immunomodulary drugs for the treatment of AL amyloidosis are being developed.
-At present, clinical trials are on-going with drugs called Revlimid (lenalidomide) and Velcade (bortezomib).
+Immunomodulary drugs (lenalidomide and pomalidomide) and Proteosome inhibitors (bortezomib, carfilzomib and ixazomib) for the treatment of AL amyloidosis are being developed and have been studied in clinical trials here at the center.
+At present, clinical trials are on-going with monoclonal antibodies called daratumumab and isatuximab.
 Both have been used with success in multiple myeloma.

-In secondary (AA) amyloidosis, the treatment depends on the underlying disease.
-It is important to control the chronic infection or inflammatory disease which is responsible for the amyloid.
+In AA (historically known as secondary) amyloidosis, the treatment depends on the underlying disease.
+It is important to control the chronic infection or inflammatory disease which is responsible for the amyloid formation.
 Medical or surgical treatment may be used to accomplish this.
 In addition, colchicine is sometimes prescribed.
-A Phase III study for an investigational drug, Kiacta, is currently enrolling patients at our center.
-Contact Samantha at 617-638-4494 or Samantha.Pappin@bmc.org for information.

 Supportive treatments are the measures taken to alleviate specific problems and symptoms caused by amyloid deposits in various organs and they are very important in all amyloid types.
 For example, if the heart or kidneys are affected, patients may need to take a diuretic (water excretion pill), restrict the amount of salt in their diet, or wear elastic stockings and elevate their legs to help lessen the amount of swelling.
 When the gastrointestinal tract is involved, dietary changes and certain medications can be tried to help symptoms of diarrhea and stomach fullness.
 These and other supportive therapies have increased the length and quality of life for many individuals with amyloidosis.